B1nus/wezy/README.md

 # cb
-The simplicity of c with the memory safety of rust.

 “If I had asked people what they wanted they would have said a simple rust.”
 # Main goals of cb
 1. simplicity & friendliness